FriskByBergen/RPiParticle/README.md

      cd RPiParticle/bin

      sudo ./install-deps.sh

+   The install-deps.sh script will also install the network time client ntpdate.

 4. Before you can proceed with step 4 you must make sure you have an account and can log in on the web-admin: https://friskby.herokuapp.com/admin/.
 Log in to the web-admin interface and